 Port Hardy, BC, Canada is located on the northern tip of Vancouver Island in British Columbia, Canada.
 The waterfront community is on the doorstep of a wetland marsh and neighbouring the Queen Charlotte Straight.
 The community is set in a wilderness setting surrounded by thick forests, free roaming wildlife, seasonal ocean currents, secluded islands and remote lakes.
 Wildlife watching in the region includes Bald Eagles, Red Tail Hawks, Blue Herons, Sandpipers, Killer Whales, Black Bears, Cougars, Canada Geese, Loons and Mallard Ducks.

-The coastal village, spotted with marinas, is a very active boating community with many eco tourism activities available to visitors like wildlife tours, kayaking guides, scuba diving excursions, boat cruises and fishing charters.
+The coastal village, spotted with marinas, is a very active boating community with many eco tourism activities available to visitors like kayaking guides, scuba diving excursions, boat cruises and fishing charters.
 Other activities and adventures enjoyed in Port Hardy is hiking, backpacking, day tours, swimming, camping, picnicking and sightseeing.

 Port Hardy, BC is also a destination popular for accessing sandy beaches, hiking and backpacking trails.
 One of the best ways to explore the community is by walking the Harbour Walkway Trail which follows the coastline of the community and a wetland marsh.
 At one end of the Harbour Walkway is the Canadian Coast Guard Station and Carrot Park while at the other end of the walkway is a wetland marsh called the Hardy Bay Estuary.
 In Carrot Park there are viewing benches, wood carvings and monuments.
 One monument is dedicated to Numata, Japan which is Port Hardy's sister city.